borisSmetanin/pirple-hw-assignment-4/README.md

-# Node.js Pizza API (Pirple Homework assignment 2)
+# Node.js Pizza API (Pirple Homework assignment 4)

 This is a simple pizza delivery API in which you can make simple HTTP request in order to interact with Node.js based web App i made as part of my online Node.js course.

 You may register as a user to the pizza delivery, login, see the menu, create an order, monitor the order status, logout and even delete yourself from the pizza delivery service.

 This API is using [Stripe](https://stripe.com/) as the payment service and [Mailgun](https://www.mailgun.com/) as the email service (you will get an email after you make successful order)

+This API comes complete with a responsive website which serves as its client, in additions it has an admin CLI panel.

 ## Installation (on Linux based machines)
 1. Install Node.js